Room acoustics

 Room acoustics is a subfield of acoustics dealing with the behaviour of sound in enclosed or partially-enclosed spaces.
-The architectural details of a room influences the behaviour of sound waves within it, with the effects varying by frequency.
-Acoustic reflection, diffraction, and diffusion can combine to create audible phenomena such as room modes and standing waves at specific frequencies and locations, echos, and unique reverberation patterns.
+The architectural details of a room influence the behaviour of sound waves within it, with the effects varying by frequency.
+Acoustic reflection, diffraction, and diffusion can combine to create audible phenomena such as room modes and standing waves at specific frequencies and locations, echoes, and unique reverberation patterns.

 Frequency zones

 The way that sound behaves in a room can be broken up into four different frequency zones: